alexdong/iterm_semantic_history/README.md

-This is my personal iTerm Semantic History script.
-It handles any text that I control-click on in iTerm2.
+This is my personal iTerm semantic history script.
+It handles any text that I command-click on in iTerm2.

 Functions so far: